 This is what “natural selection” has selected so that we can all exist today.
 But post-modern society isn’t even listening to what its own gospel of natural selection is telling them.
 Why?
 Because it’s a means to believe that we can simply “do whatever we please” without having to face any repercussions in life.
 It allows us to erroneously believe that the individual reigns supreme.
 But for those who know better let’s take a deeper look into the way the Bible lays it out.

 Under the Biblical worldview we see these as two distinct designs with two purposes to go with those designs.
 The difficulty we have in understanding this is not because the Bible isn’t clear on what it says about manhood and womanhood, but because of our pride and the pure profoundness and mystery behind manhood and womanhood which many of us are ignorant of.
-There is a wealth of instruction about manhood and womanhood in the Bible yet it is not as easy to understand as a lot of other doctrines and many of us are deeply divided over it.
-It may be a surprise to some, but the New Testament gives us a dualistic take on manhood and womanhood that validates a sense of both complementarianism and egalitarianism.
+There is a wealth of instruction about manhood and womanhood in the Bible yet fear and ignorance blinds us to much of it.

 Neither was man created for woman, but woman for man…nevertheless in the Lord the woman is not independent of man nor man of the woman… 1 Corinthians 11:9,11

-The woman was originally created with a purpose to help the man yet in Christ we are equally dependent upon one another.
+The woman was originally created with a purpose to help the man; she is a helper.
+But we are also dependent upon one another.
 Christ did not change this.
 Oneness means he doesn’t show partiality based on whether you are a male or female.
 He does not give men favor because they have strength nor does he give women favor because they are weaker.
-John Wesley notes, “Nevertheless in the Lord Jesus, there is neither male nor female – neither is excluded; neither is preferred before the other in his kingdom.”3
+John Wesley notes, “Nevertheless in the Lord Jesus, there is neither male nor female – neither is excluded; neither is preferred before the other in his kingdom.”2

-At home spouses may be husband and wife, but at the same time in Christ’s kingdom, they are brother and sister.
+At home spouses are husband and wife; in Christ’s kingdom, they are brother and sister.
 In either case, they are still man and woman, male and female.